blooop/pixi_rocker/README.md

 ## Intro

-This is a [rocker](https://github.com/tfoote/rocker) extension for adding [pixi](https://pixi.sh) to a docker container.
+This is a [rocker](https://github.com/tfoote/rocker) extension for adding [pixi](https://pixi.sh) to an existing docker image.
 Look at the [rocker](https://github.com/osrf/rocker) github page for more context of how [rocker](https://github.com/osrf/rocker) and [rocker](https://github.com/osrf/rocker) extensions work, but in a nutshell rocker lets you add custom capabilities to existing docker containers.
 Rocker extensions

 [Pixi](https://github.com/prefix-dev/pixi) is a cross-platform package manager based on the conda ecosystem.
 It provides a simple and performant way of reproducing a development environment and running user defined tasks and worflows.
 It more lightweight than docker, but does not provide the same level of isolation or generality.